Ted Kennedy (baseball)

-Theodore A. Kennedy (February 7, 1865 in Henry, Illinois – October 28, 1907 in St. Louis, Missouri), Ted was a professional baseball player who played pitcher in the Major Leagues from 1885-1886.
+Theodore A. Kennedy (February 7, 1865 in Henry, Illinois – October 28, 1907 in St. Louis, Missouri), was an American professional baseball player who played pitcher in the Major Leagues from 1885-1886.
 He would play for the Louisville Colonels, Philadelphia Athletics, and Chicago White Stockings.
 Inventor of the baseball catcher's mitt, he sold his patents to the A.G.
 Spalding Company and opened a baseball school, specializing in teaching the curveball, and also manufactured sporting goods - specifically baseball gloves and catcher's mitts.
 He also invented a pitching machine and was developing the first electric scoreboard at the time of his death.

-Married to Regina.
-They had four children: Fannie (1887), Mabel (1889), Herbert (1891) and Viola (1896).

-In 1976, Kennedy's grandson (Viola's son), Dick Metzger, donated his grandfather's collection of memorable to the Baseball Hall of Fame library.
-The Ted Kennedy Collection includes: Two scrapbooks of lessons, which are hand drawn, handwritten and typed; his glove patterns, with each piece cut out, ready to be assembled; flyers, brochures and articles with playing instructions to pitchers and players; and how to order a glove through the mail.
-Another donation of memorabilia was donated to the St. Louis Cardinals Hall of Fame.

-Buried in Calvary Cemetery in St. Louis, Mo.